Setting Up the ExchangeServiceBinding Proxy Class in Exchange 2010

 Set the credentials of the user who sends requests to the Exchange server.
 If you use the Add Web Reference user interface in Visual Studio 2005 or Visual Studio 2008 to create the proxy classes, you can use the default credentials of the authenticated user who is logged on to the application.
 To use the default user credentials, set the UseDefaultCredentials property on the ExchangeServiceBinding to true.
 If you are not using the default user credentials, use the Credentials property of the ExchangeServiceBinding class to explicitly set the credentials to a different user.

 Specify the version of schema files that should be used to validate and process client requests by setting the RequestServerVersionValue property of the ExchangeServiceBinding class.
-For more information about setting the request version, see Versioning Requests.
+For more information about setting the request version, see Versioning EWS Requests in Exchange 2010.

 Set the URL of the Exchange Web Services endpoint on the URL property of the ExchangeServiceBinding class.
 This URL locates the exchange.asmx file on the Exchange server that is running the Client Access server role.